Tools

 Registered Functions

-think(thought: str) -> str— Append a thought and return the full numbered chain.
+think(thought: str) -> str: appends a thought and returns the full numbered chain.
 Withcritique: true, every 5th thought includes a nudge: "You have recorded N thoughts.
-Before proceeding, critically evaluate your reasoning.
+Before proceeding, critically evaluate your reasoning so far.
 What assumptions might be wrong?
 What have you missed?"

 When to Use